MagnusMat/P7/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 *Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration*

-**Development Configuration**
-*Type "flutter --version" and "dart --version" in your CMD to check versions.*

-* Flutter version:
-* Dart version:

 # Checklist:

 - [ ] My code follows the style guidelines of this project